 The data in a modern IT ecosystem is diverse and spread out.
 It lives across platforms and operating systems, in various cloud storage applications, across cloud environments, and in both unstructured and structured formats.
 Storing sensitive data in such a wide variety of operating systems, cloud environments, and objects can make it nearly impossible to discover, classify, and apply appropriate usage restrictions — especially with outdated manual processes or vendor-locked solutions that only cover a small sliver of the overall data inventory.

 Data itself isn’t homogenous.
 It comes in a variety of formats — structured, unstructured, semi-structured, or some combination of the three.
 Adding to the challenge, each category of data requires its own standards around the levels of access people and other systems have, creating additional obstacles to properly and sufficiently discovering, classifying, and remediating it.
 That’s especially true when dealing with personal identification information (PII) and trying to navigate the myriad compliance requirements for different governance standards that can sometimes conflict with one another.

 How to enhance sensitive information protection for comprehensive data governance

 Forward-looking enterprises increasingly recognize the potentially existential risks and shortcomings associated with relying on vendor-specific tools for sensitive data governance, and supplementing them with platforms that unify data protection across the data lifecycle.

-These comprehensive platforms take a three-pronged approach to eliminate these blindspots and enable organizations to govern data no matter where it lives.
+These comprehensive platforms take the crucial initial steps of data discovery and classification to eliminate blindspots and enable organizations to govern data no matter where it lives.

-To learn more about how progressive organizations are combining AIP/MIP with Spirion’s expansive platform to provide end-to-end data governance across the enterprise, download our white paper, The Ultimate Combination for Enabling End-to-End Data Security and Privacy.
+To learn more about how progressive organizations are combining MIP and AIP with Spirion’s expansive platform to secure sensitive information at its source and provide end-to-end data governance across the enterprise, download our white paper, The Ultimate Combination for Enabling End-to-End Data Security and Privacy.